SofieStenberg/PasswordManager_Python/README.md

 All credentials saved into the database will be displayed, all but the password.
 If you want to reveal the password, just mark the entry and press the button `Display Passwords`.
 Reverse, you can hide it again by pressing `Hide Passwords`.

 ![](./screenshots/DisplayPWD.PNG)

+To run the program after download:
+`python ./main.py`